MixBit

 You do not need to automate all 7 root causes at once.
 Start with the one that costs you the most right now.
 Here is a 3-step action plan you can execute this week:

 Brands that fix their single biggest error source first typically see a 40 to 50% drop in total error volume within the first month.
-The remaining root causes become easier to address once the largest one is no longer flooding the support queue.
+The remaining root causes become easier to address once the largest one is no longer flooding the customer support queue.

 If your operation processes 500 or more orders per week across multiple channels and you want to skip the trial-and-error phase, Mixbit runs a free workflow assessment that identifies your top 3 error sources and maps the exact automation steps for your eCommerce stack.